Why is this medication prescribed?

 What other information should I know?

 Keep all appointments with your doctor and the laboratory.
-Your doctor may order certain lab tests to check your body's response to odevixibat.
+Your doctor will order certain lab tests before and during your treatment to check your body's response to odevixibat.

 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.